mrs-brubotics/droneswarm_brubotics/README.md

 git clone https://github.com/ctu-mrs/nimbro_network.git
 catkin build
 ```
-* For the nimbro_network to work follow the Automatic Installation steps listed in the [README](https://github.com/ctu-mrs/nimbro_network) and when requested say yes 'y' to permanantly enable multicast.
+* Only for onboard drone computers: for the nimbro_network to work follow the Automatic Installation steps listed in the [README](https://github.com/ctu-mrs/nimbro_network) and when requested say yes 'y' to permanantly enable multicast.
+TODO REFER TO DETAILED STEPS OF NIMBRO

 ## Installation of droneswarm_brubotics
 We provide installation scripts that set everything up for you.
 Our automated installation will: